-Here is an example of a properly completed Canada Customs Invoice that meets the requirements of Full Appraisal Quality.
+Here is an example of a properly completed Canada Customs Invoice.
 Click the link or the thumbnail image for a detailed view.

 Sample Canada Customs Invoice Form